dsanz/branch-feature-reporter/readme.md

  branch.dir.public=/home/dsanz/projects/72x/7.2.x
  branch.dir.private=/home/dsanz/projects/72x/7.2.x-private

- # do we want to sync the branch before running? which one?
+ # do we want to sync the branch before running?
  branch.sync=true

+ # name of the branches.
+Script works with 2 branches to find commits both in public and private code
  branch.name.public=7.2.x
  branch.name.private=7.2.x-private

- # commit range to look for existence of tickets returned by query
+ # commit range to look for existence of tickets returned by query.
+Range must be valid in both branches
  branch.ref.from=7.2.0-ga1
  branch.ref.to=HEAD`
 ```